 - The gift from your IRA will not be available as an income tax charitable deduction;

 - The gift from your IRA will be excluded from income.

 To take advantage of this opportunity, notify the financial institution that manages your IRA account.
-Request the form to direct them to transfer a gift (a Qualified Charitable Distribution) to the College.
+Request the form to direct them to transfer the QCD gift to the College.
 The College’s Tax ID is 23-135262.

 Option 2: Designate remaining retirement plan assets for Bryn Mawr College

 Another attractive option is to designate Bryn Mawr as the recipient of some or all of what’s left in your IRA, 401(k), 403(b), or other qualified plan when it ends.